 He calls the conditions in the Lower Mainland an “extraordinarily difficult situation” to deal with after wet weather turned cold quickly, leaving the roads icy and harder to clear.

-Even with the best efforts from ministry and service providers to make the roads safe, Earl says there’s always worry about disruptions to consumers and businesses.
+Even with the best efforts from ministry and service providers to make the roads safe, Earle says there’s always worry about disruptions to consumers and businesses.
 However, he says that wouldn’t happen unless there are highway closures lasting for days, which hasn’t happened.

 Spoke w/BC Trucking Association.
 It’s frustrated roads/major hwys. aren’t clear.
 It’s stopping short of calling out contractors and the Ministry of Transportation.
 The Assoc. has a meeting w/the province on Friday about what could be done to improve things.
 Details on @NEWS1130.